UniversityOfPlymouth-Electronics/Embedded-Systems/level5/README.md

 * Back porting of topics on blocking, interrupts, rapid polling and state machines
 * Some content specific to C++

+**Changes for 2023:**

+* Introduction of PROJ200, replacing ELEC240 and ELEC241 (level 5)
+* Embedded Programming continues with Mbed OS in level 5
+   * Further C programming
+   * Rapid Polling
+   * Software State Machines
+   * Interrupts
+   * Interfacing
+* Bare metal programming has been rationalised and moved from level 5 to level 6

 # Level 5 Course
 This course covers a number of topics in embedded programming